This post may contain affiliate links. Please read my disclosure policy.

 - Transfer dough to an oiled bowl, cover and let rise until doubled in bulk.
 It can take anywhere from 2 -4 hours depending on the temperature of the room.
 Alternatively, cover the bowl and place in the refrigerator overnight.
 Next morning, let the dough come to room temperature and let rise until doubled in bulk.

-- Meanwhile, heat the oil in a large nonstick skillet over medium-high heat.
+- Meanwhile,make the topping: Heat the oil in a large nonstick skillet over medium-high heat.
 Add the onions, sugar and salt.
 Stir, then lower heat and cover the pan.